Managing ScienceLogic Libraries

 -rw-r--r-- 1 em7admin em7admin 140572 Nov 29 16:12 urllib3-1.26.13-py2.py3-none-any.whl

 CAUTION: Only the contents of the directory you created in step 1 should be listed when you execute the previous command.
-If the directory itself is included in the output, then the .tar archive will not work correctly when imported into SL1.
+If the directory itself is included in the output, then the .tar archive will not work correctly when imported into Skylar One.
 If this occurs, see the following knowledge base article for more information, including steps to resolve the issue: https://support.sciencelogic.com/s/article/14578.

 1. Import the ScienceLogic library.
+For instructions, see Importing a ScienceLogic Library.

-1. Create an SL1 Execution Environment.
+1. Create a Skylar One Execution Environment.

-• To create your python3 Execution Environment, go to the Environment Manager page (System>Customize>ScienceLogic Libraries>Actions>Execution Environments) and click New.
+• To create your Python3 Execution Environment, go to the Environment Manager page (System > Customize > ScienceLogic Libraries > Actions > Execution Environments) and click New.

 • In the Environment Name field, select python3.